 Smart TVs come with a digital tuner that you can use to search for local TV channels.
 Depending on your location, you might need to use a digital or aerial antenna to get channels.

 Have a quick look over the instructions below.
 We will show you how to access your smart TV’s auto-tune feature depending on its brand and model.

 You need to either go to Menu or Settings.
 Then, find the Channels tab and select Auto Tuning or Channel Tuning to start your search for local channels.
 All channels found will be automatically saved.

-To access these channels, you need to go to Live TV.
+To access these channels, you need to change the TV’s input to Live TV (by pressing the Input button on your remote).
 All the saved local channels will now be available for viewing.